-Affiliated Program: PhD in Race, Ethnicity, and Public Policy (Trachtenberg School of Public Policy and Public Administration)
+Affiliated Program: PhD in Public Policy and Public Administration with Specialization in Race, Ethnicity, and Public Policy at The Trachtenberg School

 General Examination Core